 Acne during menopause and perimenopause can feel frustrating, and it’s often tied to hormone levels.

-In this blog, we’ll talk about why acne breakouts happen, how changes in hormone levels can play a role, and what treatment options, including topical treatments and prescriptions.
+In this blog, we’ll talk about why acne breakouts happen, how changes in hormone levels can play a role, and what treatment options are available, including topical treatments and prescriptions.

 Why Do Hormonal Imbalances Lead to Acne?